tijlleenders/ZinZen-scheduler/documentation/functional/Algorithm-Overview.md

 A 'filler Goal' of 'Project X 17 hours' is required next to the planning subGoal.

 ### 2) Extract Budgets
-Extract any budgets - and register which Goals need to respect which budgets for which time periods.
-All the Steps generated from the subGoals/children of a Budget need to comply to the Budget - and that's why they need a single budget coordination point.
+Extract any Budgets - and register which Goals need to respect which Budgets for which time periods.
+All the Steps generated from the subGoals/children of a Budget need to comply to the Budget - and that's why they need a single Budget coordination point.
-A single Goal can have multiple budgets.
-A budget can impact multiple Goals.
+A single Goal can have multiple Budgets.
+A Budget can impact multiple Goals.

 ### 3) Process Goals and Budgets into Steps
 Goals are processed to form concrete Steps.
 Modifiers are parsed.